strongloop/strongloop.com2/_posts/2019-09-10-learning-interceptor-part2.md

 If you want to skip this part, you can check out the `orginal-app` branch of this github repo: https://github.com/dhmlau/loopback4-interceptors/tree/original-app.

-If you want to follow along, follow these steps.
+If you want to follow along, take these steps.

 1. Scaffold the app by calling `lb4 app loopback4-interceptors --yes`